-In most circumstances the whistle-blower should raise concerns with the School Head.
-This depends, however, on the seriousness and sensitivity of the issues involved and who is suspected of malpractice.
-For example, if the whistle-blower believes that a member of the Senior Leadership Team is involved, the whistle-blower should approach the Head or Chair of Governors.
+In most circumstances the whistleblower should raise concerns with the School Head.
+This depends however, on the seriousness and sensitivity of the issues involved and who is suspected of malpractice.
+For example, if the whistleblower believes that a member of the Senior Leadership Team is involved, the whistleblower should approach the Head/Director of Finance and Operations or Chair of Governors.

-Concerns may be expressed verbally (initially) or in writing to the Head, and will include:
+Concerns may be expressed verbally (initially) or in writing to the Head/Director of Operations, and will include:

 - background and history of the concern

 - names, dates and places where possible

-- express the reasons for the concern.
+- the reasons for the concern.

-Although the whistle-blower is not expected to prove beyond reasonable doubt the truth of an allegation, the whistle-blower should demonstrate to the person contacted that there are reasonable grounds for the concern.
+Although the whistleblower is not expected to prove beyond reasonable doubt the truth of an allegation, the whistleblower should demonstrate to the person informed that there are reasonable grounds for the concern.